Quick Stats

 -

-Timing Matters: Cycles are scheduled to distribute funds before fiscal year-end (June and December), which may be helpful for organizations with specific budget cycles.
+Timing Matters: Cycles are scheduled to distribute funds before fiscal year-end (June and December), which may be helpful for organisations with specific budget cycles.
 Plan accordingly when choosing which cycle to apply to.

 References